 Valuing a home solar system

 One of the most important things to consider when purchasing your solar PV system is ownership of the system.
-This sounds like it would be obvious, but a solar installation on the roof of a house does not necessarily mean it is owned by the homeowner.
+This sounds obvious, but a solar installation on the roof of a house does not necessarily mean the homeowner owns it.
 Ownership is wholly determined by how the system was purchased.

-An upfront cash payment is, by far, the most simple scenario of ownership.
-A solar system purchased with cash is considered to be a fixture of the home and can be appraised directly in conjunction with the home’s value.
+An upfront cash payment is the most simple scenario of ownership.
+A solar system purchased with cash is considered a fixture of the home and can be appraised directly in conjunction with the home’s value.
 Homebuyers are consistently willing to pay a premium for a home powered by solar energy!
-This scenario also applies to a rooftop solar system purchased with a solar loan paid in full.
+This scenario also applies to a rooftop solar system purchased with a solar loan that is paid in full.

-When purchasing solar panels through a solar loan, the premium paid by the homebuyer could offset whatever portion of this loan remains while still creating a profit for the seller.
+When purchasing solar panels through a solar loan, the premium paid by the homebuyer could offset whatever portion of this loan remains.
+This occurs while still creating a profit for the seller.

 Opportunities for selling a home with a solar system purchased through a loan can vary depending on the means of financing.
-In most cases, solar lenders allow the homeowner to claim ownership while still making payments.
-If you finance your solar system with an insecure loan, there are no holds over your property, and it is possible to sell before paying off the system.
+Solar lenders usually allow the homeowner to claim ownership while still making payments.
+If you finance your solar system with an unsecured loan, there are no holds over your property.
+Additionally, it is possible to sell before paying off the system.
 However, you are still responsible for paying off the loan!
-This scenario is where premiums paid on solar homes can help to alleviate any remaining balance, and conceivably, you could still make a profit!
+Premiums paid on solar homes help to alleviate any remaining balance, and conceivably, you could still make a profit!

-Financing through a secured loan or home equity loan, a lender may put a lien on your house, using it as collateral for the loan.
-In this case, you will need to pay the loan in full prior to selling the home.
+When financing through a secured or home equity loan, a lender may put a lien on your house, using it as collateral for the loan.
+In this case, you will need to pay the loan in full before selling the home.

-Why let the anticipation of a future move hold you back from investing in solar when you could start saving now and take advantage of all the great incentives available?
-Going solar is a smart financial decision even if you don’t plan to stay in your home for the entirety of your solar PV systems lifespan!
-Be sure to go over all of your options when sitting down with your solar consultant, and ask them for advice on finding the right realtor when the time comes!
+Why let the anticipation of a future move hold you back from investing in solar?
+Start saving now and take advantage of all the great incentives available.
+Going solar is a wise financial decision, even if you don’t plan to stay in your home for the entirety of your solar PV system’s lifespan!
+Be sure to go over your options with your solar consultant and ask them for advice on finding the right realtor when the time comes!